 Filtrine Manufacturing Company provides custom engineering solutions for drinking water, purification and process chilling applications with a focus on sustainability.
-The company culture embraces innovation, customization, building durable equipment that can work in challenging conditions, a dedicated workforce including a network of representatives throughout the world.
+The company culture embraces innovation, customization, building durable equipment that can work in challenging conditions, and a dedicated workforce including a network of representatives throughout the world.

 Water Filtration—Unique Solutions